rna-seq/grape.buildout/README.txt

 Check out the buildout from svn::

-  $ svn co svn co --username guest --password guest svn://svn.crg.es/big/grape/grape.buildout/trunk grape.buildout
+  $ svn co --username guest --password guest svn://svn.crg.es/big/grape/grape.buildout/trunk grape.buildout
   $ cd grape.buildout

 Edit the buildout.cfg file to point to the location of the Java and Perl binaries: